NickBouwhuis/hauk-ios/README.md

 - [ ] Password protected shares
 - [ ] Creating a group
 - [ ] Participating in a group
-- [ ] Set sharing duration from Shortcut action (currently hardcoded to 1h)
+- [x] Set sharing duration from Shortcut action

 Please do open PRs for this!